kperrine/minutesynth/docs/intro.md

 voice.off(now + 2) // Then shut it off 1 second after that
 ```

-Any module that cares to respond to these on and off events (e.g. those that have `on()` and `off()` methods themselves) can be patched to Voice using `Voice.$()`.
+Any module that cares to respond to these on and off events (e.g. those that have `on()` and `off()` methods, including `M$.ADSR`) can be patched to Voice using `Voice.$()`.

 ## Time-Dependent Controls on Modules

 ### Start/Stop

-Controlling sound on/off at the voice level is crude.
-It is better to be able to control when oscillators start and stop.
+Controlling sound on/off at the voice level may be crude.
+It may be advantageous to be able to control when individual oscillators start and stop.
 Let's look at this example:

 ```javascript
 let voice = M$.Voice({g: 1/4, f: 600})
 let osc1 = M$.Osc({t: 1, f: voice.f, s: -1})